Fidel Escobar

-Fidel Escobar Mendieta (born 9 January 1995) is a Panamanian professional footballer who plays as a centre-back for Costa Rica club Deportivo Saprissa, and the Panama national team.
+Fidel Escobar Mendieta (born 9 January 1995) is a Panamanian professional footballer who plays as a centre-back for Liga FPD club Saprissa and the Panama national team.

 Club career

 San Francisco

 Born in Panama City, Escobar graduated from San Francisco's youth setup, and made his senior debut during the 2012–13 campaign, aged only 18.
 During the next season he established himself as a first team regular making 14 starts and scoring one goal.
 On 26 October 2013, Escobar scored his first goal for Los Monjes in a 2–0 victory over Chorrillo.

 Sporting San Miguelito

 After impressing with San Francisco, Escobar was signed by Sporting San Miguelito for the 2014 Clausura season.
 He made 14 appearances scoring one goal in his first season at the club.
 On 16 March 2014, Escobar scored his first goal with San Miguelito in a 2–2 draw with Alianza.
 In his two and a half seasons with the club Escobar made 65 league appearances scoring six goals.